strapi/documentation/docusaurus/docs/dev-docs/backend-customization/models.md

 These models files are stored in `./src/api/[api-name]/content-types/[content-type-name]/`, and any JavaScript or JSON file found in these folders will be loaded as a content-type's model (see [project structure](/dev-docs/project-structure)).

 :::note
-In [TypeScript](/dev-docs/typescript.md)-enabled projects, schema typings can be generated using the `ts:generate-types` command.
+In [TypeScript](/dev-docs/typescript.md)-enabled projects, schema typings can be generated using the `ts:generate-types` command: `npm run strapi ts:generate-types`
 :::

 ### Components